-Your cat loves to play at hunting, but she also enjoys exploring her territory.
-By providing your cat with places to climb inside the house, you’ll be giving her plenty of opportunities for exercise and stimulation, even when there are no toys around.
+Your cat loves to play at hunting, but they also enjoys exploring their territory.
+By providing your cat with places to climb inside the house, you’ll be giving them plenty of opportunities for exercise and stimulation, even when there are no toys around.
 Scratching posts and climbing frames are great for this too.

-Your cat might even encourage you to chase her around.
+Your cat might even encourage you to chase them around.
 Some cats do this every day at a certain time – usually at night, when they're just waking up properly.
-If your cat runs past you and hides behind the curtains, chase after her, peek behind the curtain and watch what she does.
-There’s every chance she’ll dash off to hide somewhere else, then peek out at you.
+If your cat runs past you and hides behind the curtains, chase after them, peek behind the curtain and watch what they do.
+There’s every chance they'll dash off to hide somewhere else, then peek out at you.
 And so the game of chase-me begins!

 Some cats actually enjoy a game of “fetch” just as much as dogs – maybe your cat is one of them!
-Even if she isn’t, there’s every chance she’ll enjoy a more feline version of this traditionally doggy game.
+Even if they aren't, there’s every chance they'll enjoy a more feline version of this traditionally doggy game.
 Here’s how to do it:

 • Pick a small, light toy that your cat really likes